William Smith (geologist): Publication and disappointment

-On 31 August 1819 Smith was released from King's Bench Prison in London, a debtor's prison.
+On 31 August 1819, Smith was released from King's Bench Prison in London, a debtor's prison.
 He returned to 15 Buckingham Street, his home since 1804, to find a bailiff at the door and his home and property seized.
 Smith then worked as an itinerant surveyor for many years until one of his employers, Sir John Johnstone, recognised his work and talent and took steps to gain for him the respect he deserved, appointing Smith as Land Steward to his estate in Hackness near Scarborough.
-Between 1824 and 1834 Smith lived and was based in Hackness, then moving to Scarborough where he was responsible for the design of the Rotunda, a geological museum devoted to the Yorkshire coast, creating the cylindrical layout and arrangement of fossil display on sloping shelves.
+Between 1824 and 1834, Smith lived and was based in Hackness, then moving to Scarborough where he was responsible for the design of the Rotunda, a geological museum devoted to the Yorkshire coast, creating the cylindrical layout and arrangement of fossil display on sloping shelves.

 Later recognition

 It was not until February 1831 that the Geological Society of London conferred on Smith the first Wollaston Medal in recognition of his achievement.
 It was on this occasion that the President, Adam Sedgwick, referred to Smith as "the Father of English Geology".
 That year Smith was awarded a pension of £100 a year by King William IV.
 In 1835 Smith travelled to Dublin for the meeting of the British Association, and there unexpectedly received an honorary Doctorate of Laws (LL.D.) from Trinity College.

-In 1838 he was appointed as one of the commissioners to select building-stone for the new Palace of Westminster.
-He died in Northampton, and is buried a few feet from the west tower of St Peter's Church, Northampton, now a redundant church.
+In 1838, Smith was appointed as one of the commissioners to select building-stone for the new Palace of Westminster.
+He died in Northampton on 28 August 1839, aged 70, and is buried a few feet from the west tower of St Peter's Church, Northampton, now a redundant church.
 The inscription on the grave is badly worn but the name "William Smith" can just be seen.
-Inside St Peter’s Church is an impressive bust and inscription.

-Subsequent modern geological maps have been based on Smith's original work, of which several copies have survived including one which has been put on display (alongside the Greenough map) at the Geological Society of London which can be visited by the public, free and without an appointment.
+Inside St Peter's Church is an impressive bust and inscription.Subsequent modern geological maps have been based on Smith's original work, of which several copies have survived including one which has been put on display (alongside the Greenough map) at the Geological Society of London which can be visited by the public, free and without an appointment.